collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Tips for Getting Started

+In the Useful Resources Section there is an excellent checklist for evaluating a project and I recommend that you take a look because it's very comprehensive.

 * “Help Wanted” tags, topics/First-timers initiatives
 * Look for community-oriented projects and other welcoming projects
-* Look for triaging and cherry pick issues that fit your skill level
+* Look for projects where triaging happens and pick issues or pull requests that fit your skill level
 * Practice your skills and workflow (don't be afraid to delete/start over)
 * You can create your own sandbox by making pull requests on your own account or setting up an organization to learn more about options for maintainers